villyvilly/castaway-plugins/RevertsChangelog.md

 [Go back to Castaway.tf Home](https://castaway.tf)

+### April 28, 2025
+- **Added Windows port for the weapon reverts plugin.
+The plugin should now work out of the box for Windows servers.**
+- **Reverted the Quick-Fix to have 25% increased Uber build rate, and to be able to capture objectives while under the effects of its Uber for both the healer and patient.**

 ### April 21, 2025
 - **The Dead Ringer is now reverted to its most accurate state before Gun Mettle.
 90% damage resistance for up to 6.5 seconds that gets reduced by damage received.
 This Dead Ringer is now able to tank 5 backstabs and 8 stickybombs from 125 HP, and 14 stickybombs when using the Kunai at 200 HP.
 The previous version of the revert would only tank 1 backstab and up to 4 to 5 stickybombs.**
 - **Fixed reverted Powerjack bug where the Pyro gets healed when an enemy dies to afterburn while the Powerjack is the active weapon.
 It should only heal due to melee kills by the Powerjack.**